 - Ceasing marijuana use after a long period of regular use

 Many people who use marijuana develop depersonalization symptoms during recovery.
 In some ways, this can be understood as a sign of active changes in the brain as it adjusts to the absence of the drug.
-Sustained treatment usually resolves these symptoms, especially if they are addressed directly as part of an integrated treatment system.
+Sustained treatment for depersonalization usually resolves these symptoms, especially if they are addressed directly as part of an integrated treatment system.

 Depersonalization-Derealization Disorder and Alcohol